37 Sales Discovery Questions That Get Prospects Talking

-Discovery calls are supposed to help sales pros learn more about their prospects so they can provide relevant insights that guide the purchasing process.
-And eventually, deliver the ideal solution to buyers’ most pressing pain points/a path toward high-level goals.
+Discovery calls are supposed to help sales pros learn more about their prospects so they can provide relevant insights that guide the buying process.
+The final goal is to deliver the ideal solution to buyers’ most pressing pain points.

-Keep in mind, this list should not be used as a script.
+Keep in mind that this list shouldn't be used as a script.
 Rather, it’s designed to help you figure out what to ask your prospects at key moments in their journey.

 Early on, you’re trying to understand the prospect’s current situation.

-So, here, you’ll want to focus on asking questions about the buyer’s work environment, the processes and solutions they use, and what kinds of problems/challenges they’re dealing with right now.
+Here, you’ll want to focus on asking questions about the buyer’s work environment, the processes and solutions they use, and what kinds of problems and challenges they’re dealing with at the moment.